m8rex/rumbas/book/src/reference/yaml/literal_strings.md

 It can contain double quotes (") without having to escape them.
 It can contain backslashes (\) without having to escape them.
 ```

+As you can see, newlines are preserved.
+The text is literally as typed, except for the leading spaces that are removed.